-My life is a four-dimensional jigsaw puzzle; the fourth dimension is moving me through time.
-As I journey through my life, I recognize ideas, books, people and other things that belong in my puzzle.
-I just put the piece aside waiting for the day when I realize where it fits to complete another beautiful section of the image.
+My life is like a three-dimensional jigsaw puzzle moving through time.
+As I journey through life, I recognize ideas, books, people and other things that belong in my puzzle.
+I put these pieces aside waiting for the day when I realize where they fit to complete another beautiful section of the image.
 My puzzle knows no bounds and won’t be complete until I die – – even then, I know it will continue to connect with the lives of others.

 Photography helps me see both the connections that run through my life’s puzzle and the details of each piece.
 My dad first opened my eyes to the beauty of nature.
 Through his eyes I learned to see and experience shapes, patterns, rhythms, hues, tones, textures, and balance, which wove their way in and out of my photographs from an early age.